vistadataproject/documents/README.md

 >__All sources of available metadata__ (both __internal to VISTA as well as external__) will be __transformed to a single integrated web-standard data model__ which is then __annotated, normalized, and enriched__.
 This enhanced model is in turn is __embedded back in VISTA as a server-side, security-enabled, in-process, transactional read/write Master Data Model__.

->All components of this will are built on strictly  [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) (including Javascript, Node.js, Github, and Markdown).
+>All components will are built on strictly open [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies):

 >![](/images/logos-tech/square/60h/jsonld.jpg)
 ![](/images/logos-tech/square/60h/rdf.jpg)